Allergies Got You Down? Try These Remedies

 Lagarde also says apple cider vinegar could help because it boosts the immune system, breaks up mucus, and supports lymphatic drainage.

-Detoxifying the body could also improve your condition.
+Detoxifying the body could also relieve allergies.
 The liver plays a large role in detoxifying the body and can be inhibited by stress, medication, alcohol, and processed food.
 This can cause allergies to worsen.
-So, by reducing such things in your life, you can prevent your allergies from flaring up.
+So, by reducing those things in your life, you can prevent your allergies from flaring up.

-According to Scott Frothingham, spirulina and quercetin are also things you could use to find allergy relief.
+Moreover, a report on HealthLine states that spirulina and quercetin are things you could also use to find allergy relief.
 Spirulina is a blue-green algae you can eat that has antiallergic effects.
 Quercetin is contained in broccoli, cauliflower, green tea, and citrus fruits.
 It is believed to manage the release of histamines and control allergy symptoms in part.

 Takeaway

-I know I’m certainly willing to implement some of these treatment methods into my life in order to breathe easier with less allergy symptoms.
-You shouldn’t have to dread the changing seasons and with the help of these natural remedies, we can appreciate all of what nature has to offer.
+I know I’m certainly willing to try some of these treatment methods to breathe easier with less allergy symptoms in my life.
+You shouldn’t have to dread the changing seasons - with the help of these natural remedies, we can stay in good health and appreciate all of what nature has to offer.

 Erin Day is a professional writer who covers various health topics.
-She contributes to a number of sites including Hubpages, SivanaEast, Medium, and more.
-You can see more of her work at erinday.net.
+She contributes to a number of sites, including Hubpages, SivanaEast, Medium, and more.